Pure-Farming/Documentation/docs/ogc-api/index.md

 OGC API allows users to find out the geographical features of a farm.
 With the help of the OGC API, users can find out the boundary, center point, bounding box, etc. of a holding, plot or land cover.
 The OGC API has three endpoints namely, Collections, OGC and Conformance.

-**Collections** - The collections endpoint helps you get a list of all feature collections specified in a standard that the server conforms to or metadata describing the collections of data available from the PureFarming's OCG API.
+**Collections** - The collections endpoint helps you get a list of all feature collections specified in a standard that the server conforms to or metadata describing the collections of data available from *Pure Farming's* OCG API.

 **OGC** - The OGC endpoint provides information on the landing page that has the links to the API definition, the conformance statements and to the feature collection in the data set.